 We take these ordinary decisions for granted.
 Yet refugee families, forced to leave their homes, belongings and lives behind, are often unable to make these decisions for themselves.
 The ability to choose restores freedom.
 It restores dignity.
 It restores identity.

 That’s why the World Food Programme and the European Union created the Emergency Social Safety Net.
-The ESSN is helping nearly 1.4 million vulnerable refugees in Turkey pay for their basic needs and restore a sense of normalcy to their lives.
+The ESSN is helping more than 1.5 million vulnerable refugees in Turkey pay for their basic needs and restore a sense of normalcy to their lives.
 The programme provides refugees with an ESSN debit card that is topped up with cash each month, so they can buy the things their families need most.

 Having struggled to provide nutritious food for her children, Maryam’s joy at being able to provide for them thanks to the ESSN card is only exceeded by the smile on her children’s faces who love milk.